No ratings yet

 How to serve for baby-led weaning:

-- Depending on what stage you’re in (handheld food or pincer grasp), you may want to cut up the meatball into tiny bites, or slice it in half for your baby to hold in their fist
+• Depending on what stage you’re in (handheld food or pincer grasp), you may want to cut up the meatball into tiny bites, or leave it whole for your baby to hold in their fist

-- My go-to breadcrumbs for BLW are Whole Foods 365 brand as they have very little added ingredients or you can use almond flour
+• My go-to breadcrumbs for BLW are Whole Foods 365 brand as they have very little added ingredients

 How to Freeze Baked Chicken Meatballs: